The Promised Land (Sagol 59 album): Reception

 The Jerusalem Post wrote that Rotem and Yares "succeed in capturing the warm, folksy side of the band with a sound that wouldn’t sound out of place around a kibbutz bonfire."
 Jweekly said the album "makes for a very interesting listening experience."
 Jewschool called it "a fascinating, faithful, and very enjoyable love letter," while Relix.com wrote "the duo's debut is both nostalgic and visionary."
 In December 2015, Sagol and Yares embarked on a U.S tour of the project, which included shows in Minneapolis-St. Paul, Atlanta, Baltimore, Philadelphia, New Jersey and New York.
 In March 2017, Sagol embarked on a U.S tour, which included performances at the Atlanta Jewish Music Festival, New York City's Pinks, The Deanery in Brooklyn and Garcia's at The Capitol Theatre (Port Chester, New York).
 In an article about the tour, Tablet magazine stated, "The Promised Land promises something totally new: The Dead as you’ve never heard them before, and may never hear them again".
 In June 2018, Sagol performed an acoustic set of Promised Land songs at the Article 24 club in Boston, MA.
 In March 2020, Sagol went on another Promised Land U.S tour, which saw him and several American musicians perform two shows in Washington D.C, a show in Flemington, NJ and a show at the Nublu club in NYC's East Village.
+In June 2024, Sagol performed a Promised Land set as the headliner of the Boulder Jewish Music Festival in Boulder, Colorado.